Lupine Campground

 Directions

-From Angeles Crest Highway (Highway 2) approximately 5 miles west of Wrightwood, turn onto Blue Ridge Road (Forest Service Road 3N06) and drive approximately 9 miles to the campground.
-Road is seasonally closed from early-to-mid November through late April to early May.
-When open, 4x4 vehicles are highly recommended due to poor road conditions.
+From Angeles Crest Highway (Highway 2), approximately 5 miles west of Wrightwood, take Blue Ridge Road (Forest Service Road 3N06) to the campground.
+The road is in poor condition and 4x4 vehicles are highly recommended.

 Amenities